unstoppabledomains/docs/src/managing-domains/managing-domain-ownership.md

 Management of second-level domains is performed via the [Registry smart contract](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Registry.sol).
-The smart contract is built upon [OpenZeppelin implementation](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721#ERC721Burnable) of the [ERC-721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) token standard.
+The smart contract is built upon [OpenZeppelin's implementation](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721#ERC721Burnable) of the [ERC-721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) token standard.

 Entities that can control domains are defined by the ERC-721 standard:

 * **Owner.** This is a direct owner of a domain, which has full control in managing domain ownership and records.
 * **Operator.** Registry allows any user to set their operators, that can control all domains owned by a user.
 There can be multiple operators per user.
-* **Approved address.** A domain owner can set an approved address that can control one particular domain.
-Only one approved address per domain is allowed.
+* **Approved address.** A domain owner can set an approved address, that can control one particular domain.
+ERC-721 allows only one approved address per token (domain).

 There are five basic operations that affect domain ownership:

 * **Minting.** When a domain is first created, an initial domain owner is assigned.
-Minting domains is its own separate topic and won't be covered in this article.
+Minting domains is a separate topic on its own and won't be covered in this article.
 * **Transferring.** There are two possible ways of transferring a domain: the one that keeps resolution settings, and the one that resets them.
 * **Setting an operator.** Registry allows setting one operator per domain which has equal privileges with a domain owner.
 * **Setting an approved address.** This operation allows other Ethereum address to control all domains owned by a caller.